Energy policy of India: Renewable energy

+Biofuels

 Gasification of biomass yields wood gas or syngas which can be converted into carbon neutral methanol.
 Nearly 750 million tons of nonedible (by cattle) biomass is available annually in India which can be put to higher value addition use and substitute imported crude oil, coal, LNG, urea fertilizer, nuclear fuels, etc. It is estimated that the renewable and carbon-neutral biomass resources of India can replace the present consumption of all fossil fuels when used productively.
 Biomass is going to play a crucial role to make India self-sufficient in the energy sector and carbon neutral.

 A huge quantity of imported coal is being used in pulverized coal-fired power stations.
 Raw biomass can not be used in pulverized coal mills as they are difficult to grind into fine powder due to caking property of raw biomass.
-However, biomass can be used after torrefaction in the pulverized coal mills for replacing imported coal.
+However, biomass can be used after torrefaction in the pulverized coal mills to replace imported coal.
 North west and southern regions can replace imported coal use with torrefied biomass where surplus agriculture/crop residual biomass is available.
 Biomass power plants can also get extra income by selling the Renewable Purchase Certificates (RPC).
 Central Government has made cofiring (minimum 5%) of biomass mandatary from October 2022 in all coal fired plants.

 In cement production, carbon-neutral biomass is being used to replace coal for reducing carbon footprint drastically.

 Biogas or natural gas or methane produced from farm/agro/crop/domestic waste can also be used for producing protein rich feed for cattle/fish/poultry/pet animals economically by cultivating Methylococcus capsulatus bacteria culture in a decentralised manner near to the rural / consumption areas with tiny land and water foot print.
 With the availability of CO2 gas as by product from these units, cheaper production cost of algae oil from algae or spirulina particularly in tropical countries like India would displace the prime position of crude oil in near future.

+Reliance Industries is already producing hydrogen from Torrefied Biomass from its pet coke/coal gasifiers and planning to install a blue hydrogen pilot plant of 50 tonnes per day plant using a catalytic gasification process.
 India's three Oil Marketing Companies (OMCs) are currently setting up 12 second-generation ethanol plants across the country which will collect agriculture waste from farmers and convert it into bio-ethanol.
 In 2018, India has set a target to produce 15 million tons of biogas/bio-CNG by installing 5,000 large scale commercial type biogas plants which can produce daily 12.5 tons of bio-CNG by each plant.
 As of May 2022, nearly 35 such plants are in operation.

 Biopropane is also produced from non-edible vegetable oils, used cooking oil, waste animal fats, etc.